Gaps in the records

 Photographing Falkland today

-On World Photography Day, 19 August, a number of us gathered on Brunton Green to start the photographic part of the Listed Buildings Survey.
-Throughout August and beyond, volunteers took photographs of buildings throughout the town, and took part in a competition.
+On World Photography Day, 19 August 2020, a number of us gathered on Brunton Green to start the photographic part of the Listed Buildings Survey.
+Throughout August and beyond, volunteers took photographs of buildings throughout the town, and entered them in a competition.

 The competition is finished, but you are still invited to help us by taking your own photographs (as seen from the street: please don't go into private yards or gardens) and sending them to us.